 As you will soon see from the list below, there are quite a few tasks that need to be done.
 Ideally, you want a solution that makes operations easy, and these are some of the methods that good vendors use to make your life as easy as possible.

-• Artificial intelligence: Increasingly complex and time-consuming decision-making tasks such as forecasting and scheduling can be managed to a higher standard by an AI and then automatically updated in the system.
+- Artificial intelligence: Increasingly complex and time-consuming decision-making tasks such as forecasting and scheduling can be managed to a higher standard by AI and then automatically updated in the system.
+AI animations can also play a key role by visually representing these updates, making it easier for managers to track and understand changes in real time.
 These will save considerable time, both with planning and problem-solving.

 Hopefully, combining these methods will keep the administration load to a minimum.
 Each provider has a different mix of the above, and you should understand each before signing up with a vendor.